 I wrote this post – well, I dictated it breathlessly over an audio Whatsapp message to my sister as I was walking (sorry, make that half-walking, half-sprinting with my scarf trailing along the pavement because I remember distinctly not having the energy to pick it up) to the tube station one cold morning about six months ago.
 I’d just dumped the kids at nursery (bad word, bad situation) and darted off after the usual flurry of getting them dressed including a particular lowlight, even for me, which was making them brush their teeth with their fingers because I didn’t have time to find their toothbrushes.
-Here’s what I said that morning, so indicative of so many other mornings I’ve had:
+Here’s what I said that morning, so indicative of so many other mornings I’d had:

 “Liv, I’m stressed.
 I’m friggin’ stressed.
 At the moment life is controlling me and I feel overwhelmed.
 Something needs to change, I know it, and its weird because when I come to say it out loud, the reasons escape me but when I’m in the moment, I KNOW it’s rubbish and that it’s not sustainable.
 I’m not the person I want to be right now, and that I know that I should be (Does that sound weird? you know what I mean) Want to know the other worst part?
 When people I meet ask me what I do, and I reply ‘I work for Google’, they’re always so impressed and the more impressed they are, the more my heart sinks.
 Not because I don’t like the job, but because the weight that it bears on me is heavy.
 So heavy.
 Nothing about my existence impresses me right now; striding along with my head so deeply buried in my phone flitting from work emails to Instagram to replying to week old Whatsapps that I nearly bang into an elderly lady.
 Dreading the office Christmas party because I can’t find childcare and it clashes with Sam’s Christmas party.
 Wanting to order take away EVERY SINGLE NIGHT.
 That’s how exhausted I am.”